unexpectedpanda/retool/docs/how-retool-works.md

     1. `languages_title`, if it exists.
     1. `languages_implied`, if it exists.
 18. What title full name the title is a clone of.
-19. Whether or not the title is a superset.
+19. Whether the title is a superset.
 This is important for title comparisons.
 20. If the title is a compilation, the short names of the titles that the compilation contains.
 21. The priority of the title as set in a clone list.
 Defaults to `1`.
 Lower numbers are